Professional Tax Preparation is Part of a Process

 - The bookkeeper(s) – throughout the year, the bookkeeper(s) maintain the ledgers and transaction records.
 They should be professional in their organization and categorization of financial data.
 Collaborating with the tax preparer allows them to structure their reports to the preparer such that the professional tax preparation function is efficient, accurate, and meets current tax rules and return forms instructions.

-- Tax planning professionals – this can be a CPA, Certified Public Accountant, or other accounting professional(s).
+- Tax planning professionals – this can be a tax or other accounting professional(s).
 Their job is to help the business owners in making tax-advantaged decisions.
 Often the important decisions come with major real estate or business equipment purchases.
 Those are purchases that may be written off in one tax year in some cases, or they must be depreciated.
 The decisions as to which way to go and how to depreciate if chosen are part of tax planning.

 Other areas of tax planning involve employees, retirement plans, and benefits structures.
 Planning for owners’ retirement is of great importance.
 Planning for expansion of the business, hiring of employees, and expansion of facilities are all involved as well.

-- Audit avoidance and representation – Another professional function is best handled by a CPA, Certified Public Accountant.
+- Audit avoidance and representation – Another professional function is best handled by an appropriately licensed tax professional.
 This isn’t a once-a-year involvement.
 Continual monitoring of changing tax laws related to business is critical to not only tax minimization but to lowering the risk of audit.
-Should an audit become necessary, a CPA certified to represent you with the IRS will help immensely.
+Should an audit become necessary, an appropriately licensed tax professional to represent you with the IRS will help immensely.

 Professional tax preparation is the reporting function of this team.
 If your tax preparer works with these professionals, it should save you tax dollars while lowering your risk of audit.
 You want to take maximum advantage of tax laws with minimal risk of mistakes resulting in IRS scrutiny.